circleci/circleci-docs/jekyll/_cci2/language-android.md

 for projects created with [Android Studio](https://developer.android.com/studio).
 - Your project is located in the root of your VCS repository.
 - The project's application is located in a subfolder named `app`.

-Running the Android emulator is not currently supported by the type of virtualization CircleCI 2.0 uses on Linux.
-To run emulator tests from a job, consider using an external service like [Firebase Test Lab](https://firebase.google.com/docs/test-lab).
-To do this,
-you can use the [gcloud command line](https://firebase.google.com/docs/test-lab/command-line).
-Google Cloud tools are preinstalled in our Android Docker images, which you can find on [GitHub](https://github.com/CircleCI-Public/circleci-dockerfiles/tree/master/android/images) or [Docker Hub](https://hub.docker.com/r/circleci/android/tags).

 ## Sample Configuration